Navashakthi/AWS-Gitlab-MLOps-Fully-Automated-CNN-ECS-Deployment/README.md

 ### Installation

-1. Clone the repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/your-repo/project-name.git
    cd project-name
    ```

-2. Install the necessary Python packages:
+2. **Install the necessary Python packages:**
    ```bash
    pip install boto3 sagemaker tensorflow
    ```

-3. Ensure Docker and AWS CLI are installed and configured on your machine:
+3. **Ensure Docker and AWS CLI are installed and configured on your machine:**
    ```bash
    aws configure
    ```
+4. **Review the `.gitlab-ci.yml` File**:
+   - Verify the pipeline stages and commands in the `.gitlab-ci.yml` file.
+   - Make sure the paths and commands match your project structure and requirements.

+5. **Push to GitLab**:
+   - Commit and push your changes to GitLab:
+     ```bash
+     git add .
+     git commit -m "Initial commit"
+     git push origin main
+     ```

+6. **Monitor the Pipeline**:
+   - Navigate to your GitLab project and go to **CI/CD** > **Pipelines**.
+   - Monitor the progress of your pipeline stages: preprocess, train, build, config_deploy, deploy, predict, and cleanup.

+7. **Verify the Results**:
+   - Once the pipeline execution is complete, verify that the ECS endpoint is created and the inferences are successful.
+   - Check that the resources are deleted after the cleanup stage to ensure cost savings.

+By following these steps, you can execute the entire CI/CD pipeline to automate the training and deployment of a CNN model using Amazon SageMaker with GitLab CI/CD.

 ### Usage